1972 Lake Winnebago mid-air collision: Aircraft

-The North Central aircraft involved, N50858, had been completed as a Convair CV-340/440 on May 25, 1953; it had later been converted to CV-580 standard.
+The North Central aircraft involved, N90858, had been completed as a Convair CV-340/440 on May 25, 1953; it had later been converted to CV-580 standard.
 The Air Wisconsin Twin Otter had been completed on October 6, 1966.
 Both aircraft were destroyed by the collision and subsequent water impact.
 Their wreckage was found on the lake bottom scattered over an area roughly one mile (1.6 km) long by one-half mile (0.8 km) wide.

 Casualties

-The North Central plane had two passengers and a crew of three (Captain James Cuzzort, First Officer Alton Laabs, and Flight Attendant Frances Rabb) on board, while the Air Wisconsin flight was carrying six passengers and a crew of two (Captain David Jacobs and First Officer Michael Gaffin).
-All 13 people aboard the two planes died in the collision and subsequent crash, and the NTSB observed that the accident was not survivable.
+The North Central aircraft N90858 had two passengers and a crew of three (Captain James Cuzzort, First Officer Alton Laabs, and Flight Attendant Frances Rabb) on board.
+The Air Wisconsin aircraft N4043B was carrying six passengers and a crew of two (Captain David Jacobs and First Officer Michael Gaffin).
+All 13 people aboard the two aircraft died in the collision and subsequent crash, and the NTSB observed that the accident was not survivable.